 I wanted to stop, but I didn't know how.
-I had started to believe stopping wasn't possible.
+I had started to believe it wasn't possible.

 Finally, I radically reduced my picking thanks to steps I created for myself.
 I later learned these steps correlate with proven body-focused repetitive behavior (BFRB) treatments.